devonartis/aws-ml-detection-workshop/docs/index.md

 5. In **Permissions and Encryption**, for IAM role, choose "Enter a Customer IAM role arn" in the dropdown.
 6. Copy/paste this string into the arn parameter
         **arn:aws:iam::[ACCTNUMBER]:role/MLSecWorkshopSageMakerRole**
 7. You'll need to paste your account number into this strong before proceeding.
-The Jam platform makes this easy...
+The Jam Platform makes this easy...
-8. Go back to the Jam console and on the left-hand side, click the **AWS Account** option
+8. Go back to the Jam console and on the left-hand side menu, click the link called  **AWS Account**.
-9. Copy the 12-digit account number
+9. Copy the 12-digit account number shown in the center of the page.
+This account number will match what is shown from the top-right dropdown in the AWS console.
-10. Paste that number into the ARN back in the SageMaker notebook console in place of **[ACCTNUMBER]**.
-Your final string should look something like this
+10. Paste the account number into the ARN back in the SageMaker notebook console in place of the string **[ACCTNUMBER]**.
+Your final ARN string should look like this: arn:aws:iam::123456789012:role/MLSecWorkshopSageMakerRole
-   arn:aws:iam::123456789012:role/MLSecWorkshopSageMakerRole
-6. All other notebook options can be left at defaults.
+11. All other notebook options can be left at defaults.
 Click **Create notebook instance**.
-7. Once the notebook is running, click **Open Jupyter** to open the notebook.
+12. Once the notebook is running, click **Open Jupyter** to open the notebook.
-8. Download the sample notebook file for the workshop where we will be working with the IP Insights algorithm: <https://s3.us-west-2.amazonaws.com/aws-workshop-security-ml-threat-detection/mlsec-workshop-ipinsights.ipynb>
+13. Download the sample notebook file for the workshop where we will be working with the IP Insights algorithm: <https://s3.us-west-2.amazonaws.com/aws-workshop-security-ml-threat-detection/mlsec-workshop-ipinsights.ipynb>
-9. Once you download the notebook file, click the **Upload** button on the upper right hand side in Jupyter to upload it to your running notebook instance.
+14. Once you download the notebook file, click the **Upload** button on the upper right hand side in Jupyter to upload it to your running notebook instance.

 ### 3.2 Training and scoring with the IP Insights algorithm